r1nzd/KydeOS/README.md

 - **Not for Production:** Do not use this as your primary operating system for daily, critical work.

 ## Key Features
-- **Material 3 Expressive + Fluent UI/UX:** Comprehensive visual customization designed to provide a modern, sleek, and unified desktop experience.
+- **Material 3 Expressive UI/UX:** Comprehensive visual customization designed to provide a modern, sleek, and unified desktop experience.
 - **KydeShell:** Custom desktop environment built from scratch in Rust.
 - **Performance Optimization:** Stripped of unnecessary bloatware and background services, targeting ~300MB RAM idle and sub-10s boot time.
 - **Debian Foundation:** Inherits the rock-solid stability and vast software repository of Debian Stable (Bookworm), running a Linux LTS kernel.